Welcome to Bradford College

 Arriving at College

 Need to find us?
-Don’t worry – our college has great links to public transport.
+Our College has great links to public transport.

 Additionally, if you’re travelling from Forster Square, it is just a 15 minute walk.

-Depending on which course you enrol on, your studies could take place in the David Hockney Building, the Lister Building, the Advanced Technology Centre, Trinity Green Campus or at our Apprenticeships base in Little Germany.
+Depending on which course you enrol on, your studies could take place at:

 When you arrive at college, don’t worry about not knowing where everything is yet!
-Our friendly staff will help you to get to the right place in our buildings for you to start your course.
+Our friendly staff will help you to get to the right place in our buildings, enabling you to start your course.

 Getting set up